mrmrs/diatonic-type/README.md

 See a the demo at http://ty-p.cc

-A responsive type scale based on the diatonic scale of the print world.
+A flexible &amp; responsive type scale for the web.

 * Illustrates some basic markup examples.
 * Works out of the box.
 (You don't need to add any classes to your markup.)